 Minimum qualification requirements for Human Service Professional (HSP) is graduation from an accredited four (4) year college or university with a bachelor's degree which included a minimum of 12 semester credit hours in courses such as counseling, criminal justice, human services, psychology, social work, social welfare, sociology or other behavioral sciences.
 The HSP must also have minimally 1.5 years of progressively responsible professional work experience in a social/human/health service type of setting.
 SW and HSP workers are also trained in the DOH/DDD branch policies and procedures as related to service plan development.
-Social Worker

-Specify qualifications:

-Specify the individuals and their qualifications:

-- b.
-Service Plan Development Safeguards.
-Select one: - Entities and/or individuals that have responsibility for service plan development may not provide other direct waiver services to the participant. - Entities and/or individuals that have responsibility for service plan development may provide other direct waiver services to the participant.
+Social Worker Specify qualifications: Other Specify the individuals and their qualifications: pp endi x D: Participant-Centered Planning and Service Delivery D-1: Service Plan Development (2 of 8) b.
+Serv ice Plan Development Safeguards.
+Select one: Entities and/or individuals that have responsibility for service plan development may not provide othe direct waiver services to the participant. r Entities and/or individuals that have responsibility for service plan development may provide other direct waiver services to the participant.
 The State has established the following safeguards to ensure that service plan development is conducted in the best interests of the participant.
-Specify:
+Specify: ; e e .pp endi x D: Participant-Centered Planning and Service Delivery D 4 C 1 DI D 1

-c.
+- c.
 Supporting the Participant in Service Plan Development.
-Specify: (a) the supports and information that are made available to the participant (and/or family or legal representative, as appropriate) to direct and be actively engaged in the service plan development process and (b) the participant's authority to determine who is included in the process.

-a) The person-centered planning process is driven by the participant who is the center of the planning process.
+Specify: (a) the supports and information that are made available to the participant (and/or family or legal representative, as appropriate) to direct and be actively engaged in the service plan development process and (b) the participant's authority to determine who is included in the process. - a) The person-centered planning process is driven by the participant who is the center of the planning process.
 Hawaii Revised Statutes (HRS) chapter 333F governing services for people with developmental disabilities and/or intellectual disabilities provides the statutory mandates for person-centered planning and self-determination.
 HRS § 333F-1 defines the individualized service plan (ISP) as the "written plan required by HRS § 333F-6 that is developed by the individual, with the input of family, friends, and other persons identified by the individual as being important to the planning process."
-The person- centered process provides necessary information and support to the participant to ensure that the individual directs and facilitates the process to the maximum extent possible.

-b) Participants receive information regarding person-centered planning in both written and oral formats.
+The person- centered process provides necessary information and support to the participant to ensure that the individual directs and facilitates the process to the maximum extent possible. - b) Participants receive information regarding person-centered planning in both written and oral formats.
 Family members receive "A Guide to Person-Centered Planning" brochure that includes self-determination principles.